akovalp/OllamaQuestionGenerator/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (you'll need to create a LICENSE file with the MIT license text if you don't have one).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## 🙏 Acknowledgements

-*   The developers of Ollama, Streamlit, Pydantic, Textstat, and FuzzyWuzzy.
+*   The developers of Ollama, Groq, Streamlit, Pydantic, Textstat, and FuzzyWuzzy.